jmagee/saved-io/README.md

 ===========
  * The saved.io v2 API provides no way to query or show the bookmark groups.
    (v1 did provide it.)
+ * It is not possible to edit existing bookmarks.